dn0sar/muchain-fabric/README.md

+IMPORTANT: This readme should be under $GOPATH/src/github.com/hyperledger/fabric for the package to compile correctly

 Look to examples/network/try\_muchain.sh for a demo of a network creation and some mutations.

 A subcommand named 'muchain' has been added to the peer executable to run muchain specific commands.